15 Signs of a Rebound Relationship

 2. Your phone has become a toxic tool

-If you ever notice that you still entertain certain things on your phone from your past relationship yet you’ve joined a new one, you are in the red zone.
+If you ever notice that you still entertain certain things on your phone from your past relationship yet you’ve joined a new one; you are in the red zone.
 Clinging onto the past tenaciously is one of the signs of a rebound relationship.

 Phone numbers, wallpapers, and ringtones from previous relationships are pointers that one is still holding on and not ready to join a new union.

-Although it’s somehow normal for these to be retained for a short time, holding to them for too long into the new relationship could mean that there are certain things that you’ve not worked out for you to genuinely and rightly connect with a new partner.
+Although it’s somehow normal for these to be retained for a short time, holding onto them for too long into the new relationship could mean that there are certain things that you’ve not worked out for you to genuinely and rightly connect with a new partner.

-3. You apparently feel rushed
+3. You feel rushed

 One common thing with rebounders is that they fall very hard and fast for someone new.